AFFF firefighter foam exposure claims

 Firefighters are at high risk of AFFF exposure - Qualifying diseases

-Firefighters were never told about the health consequences of AFFF and no one made much effort to stop it from escaping into the environment.
-The following are the diseases qualifying for filing a claim with the manufacturers of AFFF:
+Firefighters were never told about the health consequences of AFFF, and no one made much effort to stop it from escaping into the environment.
+The following are the diseases qualifying for filing a claim with the manufacturers of AFFF if you decide to file with ELG Law:

 Health organizations such as The Centers for Disease Control and Prevention (CDC), American Cancer Society (ACS), and U.S. Environment Protection Agency (EPA) have found that certain PFAS may affect the immune system and increase the risk of cancer.